codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

 });
 ```

-Note that content elements with `sticky` or `standAlone` position stop
+Content elements with `standAlone` position are pinned in the center
-moving with the page while they are pinned.
-Progress along their view
-timeline stalls accordingly.
+of the viewport for part of their scroll space.
+Their progress is
+measured along that scroll space, so it keeps advancing while the
+element is pinned.
+Content elements with `sticky` position, on the
+other hand, stop making progress while they are sticky.

 In specs, `renderInContentElement` provides a `simulateScrollProgress`
 function to invoke the callback: